byronbytes/StaffLog/README.md

 stafflog.debug

 `This permission allows the group / user to have access to only the debug command.
 They will also see a message when the plugin loads / unloads.`

+stafflog.chat

+`This permission allows the group / user to use the staffchat (/s)